to Aloysius Monk / literary critic at the Holmes Gazette

-you’ve been sacrificed on the altar of pure poetry.
+you’ve been chosen to be sacrificed on the altar of pure poetry.

-the problem here is you wanted a pretty poem;
+the problem here is you want a pretty poem;

 something like you'd find in the "special occasions"